suy3sh/Flight-Plan-Project/README.md

     - the top 3 best flight paths depending on cost or time
   - the output in the outputfile only displays the top 3 best flight paths depending on cost or time for each requested flight

+ - This project utilizes a Depth First Search algorithm as well as an adjacency list

 **was not able to print error message if an impossible flight plan was requested** **all files must be entered into the flightPlan.java itself, it does not take parameters**
   - flight data file must be entered at line 279